Faucet Replacement Cost: What You'll Pay in 2026

 • Shutoff valves: Swap worn gate valves for quarter-turn ball valves for fast, reliable water control

-• Aerators: Add a low-flow aerator to cut water use by up to 30% — many qualify for utility rebates
+• Aerators: Add a 1.5 GPM low-flow aerator to cut water use by 30% or more, and check for local utility rebates

 • Drain assembly: Match the new faucet's finish for a polished look and fresh seal